-Caution: Do not operate the dishmachine without the drain screen in place.
+Caution: Do not operate the glasswasher without the drain screen in place.
 Debris getting into the pump impeller can damage the pump.

-- 1. Load a rack of glass into the machine and close the door. - 2.
-With the machine filled to the proper level, press rocker Fill/Start switch to the "START" position the machine will automatically begin its cycle.
-The green running light on the switch will illuminate while an operational cycle is in process. - 3.
-At the end of the shift, drain the machine by holding the Drain rocker switch in the "DRAIN" position until the machine is completely drained.
+- 1. Load a rack of properly pre-scrapped dished into the glasswasher and close the door. - 2.
+With the glasswasher filled to the proper level, toggle the Fill/Start rocker switch to the "START" position the glasswasher will automatically begin its cycle.
+The green running light will illuminate while an operational cycle is in process. - 3.
+At the end of the shift, drain the glasswasher by holding the Drain toggle switch in the "DRAIN" position until the glasswasher is completely drained.
 To avoid running the pump dry, do not hold the Drain rocker switch in the "DRAIN" position any longer than necessary. - 4.
 Remove and clean the drain screen.
 Remove and clean the spray arms.
-(See wall chart instructions). - 5.
-Replace the drain screen and spray arms. - Inspect your dishmachine interior for lime deposits.
-If de-liming is required, a deliming agent should be used for best results in accordance with chemical supplier's instructions. - Toggle De-lime switch to the "De-lime" position.
+(See wall chart instructions or instructions provided in Appendix A: Operator & Cleaning Instructions). - 5.
+Replace the drain screen and spray arms. - 6.
+Inspect your glasswasher interior for lime deposits.
+If de-liming is required, a de-liming agent should be used for best results in accordance with chemical supplier's instructions. - Toggle De-lime switch to the "De-lime" position. - Allow the glasswasher to run for several minutes or until the interior lime build up has been dissolved. - Flip De-lime switch to the "Normal" position.